windows-fryer/windows-fryer/README.md

 - ✨ 4 on AP Computer Science A exam
 - 📋 Top 10 team for George Fox programming competition of 2024

 ### 🏁 Early Days

 My programming adventure began with high-level languages, where I explored the vast landscapes of web development, app creation, and even some game development.
-These experiences laid a solid foundation for my skills and ignited my curiosity to delve deeper into the world of coding. 🌐📱🎮
+These experiences laid a solid foundation for my skills and ignited my curiosity to dive deeper into the world of low-level / embedded programming. 🌐📱🎮

 ### 🔍 Recent Focus